I'll Be There for You (Bon Jovi song)

 "I'll Be There for You" is a song by American rock band Bon Jovi, released as the third single from their 1988 album, New Jersey.
 The power ballad was written by Jon Bon Jovi and Richie Sambora.
 The single reached number one on the US Billboard Hot 100 and number five on the Billboard Album Rock Tracks chart.

 Background

 Originally released on the 1988 album New Jersey, "I'll Be There for You" is a glam metal and arena rock power ballad.
-It became Bon Jovi's third single from the album when it was released as a single in 1989.
+It became Bon Jovi's third single from the album when it was released in 1989.
 As the band (and glam metal) was at its peak popularity at this time, the song quickly climbed to the number one position on both the Cash Box Top 100 and Billboard Hot 100, becoming their fourth number-one single.
 Cash Box ranked it as the number-two pop single of 1989.